-We as well as our contractual partners protect your personal data against unauthorized access, loss, use or dissemination and ensure that your personal information is in a legally required, controlled, safe environment which prevents unauthorized accesses, loss or dissemination.
+We as well as our contractual partners protect your personal data against unauthorized access, loss, use or dissemination and ensure that your personal information is in a legally required, controlled, secure environment which prevents unauthorized accesses, loss or dissemination.

-Where data is processed on our behalf, we work only with order processors who offer a sufficient guarantee that suitable technical and organizational measures to ensure their data processing complies with art.
+Where data is processed on our behalf, we work only with order processors who offer a sufficient guarantee that suitable technical and organizational measures to ensure their data processing complies with Art.
 28 GDPR have been enacted and your legal rights are fully protected.

-Technical and organizational measures have been undertaken in our company to ensure that our company observes the legal requirements of the BDSG and the GDPR and to protect your data against damage, destruction, corruption, manipulation and unauthorized access.
+Technical and organizational measures have been undertaken in our company to ensure that our company observes the legal requirements of the BDSG and the GDPR and to protect your data against damage, destruction, distortion, manipulation and unauthorized access.

 To avoid unnecessary amounts of data, we process and use your personal data only to the extent this is required within the scope of our range of services.

-Furthermore, you have the right to have incomplete data completed and to demand the curtailment of processing in the statutorily regulated cases in art.
+As part of your legal rights under Art.16 and 17 GDPR and § 35 BDSG, you can have your data which is stored with us locked, rectified or erased.
+Your personal data is erased if no legal retention requirements stand in the way and you request erasure in writing or text form.
+Furthermore, you have the right to have incomplete data completed and to demand the restriction of processing in the statutorily regulated cases of Art.
 18 GDPR if the personal data is incorrect.